 These costs may trap new movers into debt and unable to pay off what they owed before they had to move again.
 If you find yourself in this situation, it can be very difficult to pay for the moving costs without taking out high-interest loans.
 Here is a house moving checklist that you can download to help you budget when moving home.
 These costs can all add up so make sure you include them in your budget:

 You can also use a moving cost calculator to help you work out in advance how much moving house will cost you.

 Alternatives to High-Interest Borrowing to Pay for the Moving Costs

-Are you finding the cost of moving house still too expensive and looking to take out a short term loan UK?
+Are you finding the cost of moving house still too expensive and looking to take out a short term loan?
 Here are some alternatives to high cost credit: